-It happens all too often: some random error message blinking on and off, or worse yet, your camera simply locks up and refuses to do what you want it to do, or anything at all.
-Digital cameras are amazing pieces of technology, but even the best designed system is prone to mechanical or electrical confusion from time to time.
+It happens all too often—some random error message starts blinking incessantly on your screen, or worse yet, your camera simply locks up and refuses to do anything at all.
+Digital cameras are amazing pieces of technology, but even the best system is prone to mechanical or electrical malfunction from time to time.
 What can you do when your camera suddenly betrays you, and you’re racing against time to get the shot?
-Here are a few things I always try which more often than not get me up and running again.
+Here are a few things I’ve tried that usually get me up and running again.

 Turn off your camera

 When I have some random camera malfunction, this is usually the first step I take, and believe it or not, it often works to clear things up: simply turn off your camera, and then power it back on again.
 It is similar to restarting your computer when it freezes up—sometimes a reboot is all that is necessary to get things working again.
 I’ll sometimes also take out the battery and put it back in.
 You can also try swapping in a fresh battery if this doesn’t work, or even cleaning the contacts on the battery and in the battery compartment; sometimes even a little bit of grease or dust can interfere with the battery working properly, which can cause problems with your camera.

 If something interferes with communication between the camera and the lens (for example, the lens isn’t mounted 100% correctly, or there’s some dust on the contacts), this can cause the camera to seize up and/or error codes to appear.
 This can be especially true when working with third party lenses.
 Try taking the lens off, and then putting it back on again (when I get an error code when working with a third party lens, this fix almost always works).
 If this doesn’t work, try a different lens to ascertain whether it is the lens (and not the camera) that is malfunctioning.